Performance versus trust when hiring new employees

 Under protest of the fellow board members, however, he remained protected by me within his position.
 It didn't take two years before he was an indispensable linchpin within the company.
 Not only as a human being but also through his achievements.

 Another example is Roza, which happened at the beginning of 2000.
-She talks faster than she can keep up with her thoughts and she has an energy that makes it seem that you are always surrounded by 3 or more people.
-Even when you are together with her in 1 room.
+She talks faster than she can keep up with her thoughts, and she has an energy that makes it seem that you are always surrounded by three or more people, even when you are together with her in 1 room.

-When one day more than 40% of the costs of the Budapest office had to be cut, Roza was at the top of the HR list for an exit.
-With a developer you make money and an office manager who sometimes does some translation work costs money.
+When one day, more than 40% of the costs of the Budapest office had to be cut, Roza was at the top of the HR list for an exit.
+With a developer, you make money, and an office manager who sometimes does some translation work costs money.
 Seems logical.
 Fortunately, we made the right choice to keep Roza.
 That made the necessary reorganization simpler and more humane because of her gift as a human being to explain the cause and necessity to colleagues.
 Through her presence, she was able to connect the people who remained after the reorganization, involve them in the new direction and make them feel safe.
 A role that really isn't just for leaders and CEOs.
-It is a role that people who are truly human naturally fulfill.
-Whether they are CEO or not.
+It is a role that genuinely human people naturally fulfill, whether they are a CEO or not.